 Primary children have access to flash academy licences to support those who are new to the country or early acquisition.
 Please follow the link for more information - https://flashacademy.com

 Gifted and Talented Students

-We want all our students to maximise their potential and are not content with gifted and talented students simply achieving the expected level for their year.
+We want all our pupils to maximise their potential and are not content with gifted and talented students simply achieving the expected level for their year.
 We ensure that all our students are challenged and supported in order to excel.
-Through careful identification and assessment, we provide a suitable challenge and differentiation to extend the learning of all our students.
+Through careful identification and assessment, we provide a suitable challenge and differentiation to extend the learning of all our pupils.

 Birmingham City Council's Local Offer

 A Local Offer gives children and young people with special educational needs or disabilities and their families information about what support services the local authority think will be available in their local area.
 Birmingham City Council's Local Offer can be found.

 The SEND Local Offer website includes information, advice, support and resources for SEND families, professionals, children, young people and schools in Birmingham....and we want more people to know that.

 We have produced a 2 minute video as part of the work to promote the website more widely; it shows what is on offer in Birmingham for SEND families, so please share and spread the word.